 Sitting across from Rena Clancy, all I could think was “this is a woman on a mission, and she is going to accomplish it all with a smile on her face.”
-The Coronado Chamber is an established organization with over 80 years of connecting Coronado businesses.
+The Coronado Chamber of Commerce is an established organization with over 80 years of connecting Coronado businesses.
 Rena joined the team in February 2020 and is now the Executive Director.
 She laughs as she recalls a conversation with exiting Executive Director, Sue Gillingham.
 Rena told her about starting the role, “my son is in first grade now, we have structure.”
 While the structure in February enabled her to take the position at the Coronado Chamber, shortly thereafter the pandemic’s transition to remote work during one of the most challenging times that businesses have faced, challenged Rena to find a new way for success.

 Navigating Small Business Community During a Pandemic